How to Avoid Plagiarism in Research Papers (Part 1)

 Use quotes to indicate that the text has been taken from another paper.
 The quotes should be exactly the way they appear in the paper you take them from.

-• The best way to avoid the misconduct of plagiarism is by self-checking your documents using plagiarism checker tools.
+- The best way to avoid the misconduct of plagiarism is by proof-reading your documents using plagiarism check tools.

-You can use various plagiarism detection tools such as iThenticate or HelioBLAST (formerly eTBLAST) to see how much of your paper is plagiarised.
+You can use various plagiarism detection tools such as iThenticate or HelioBLAST (formerly eTBLAST) to see how much of your paper is plagiarized.

 Tip: While it is perfectly fine to survey previously published work, it is not alright to paraphrase the same with extensive similarity.
 Most of the plagiarism occurs in the literature review section of any document (manuscript, thesis, etc.).
 Therefore, if you read the original work carefully, try to understand the context, take good notes, and then express it to your target audience in your own language (without forgetting to cite the original source), then you will never be accused with plagiarism (at least for the literature review section).